OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

            $ code

       ..
-        comment: Does not work for me.
+        comment:: Does not work for me.

      If required, do the same for Stata, R, or Matlab — see :ref:`here <starting_programs_from_the_command_line>` for the precise commands you may need.

 3. In the Powershell/Terminal, navigate to the parent folder of your future project.
    ..
-     comment: that this is done with 'cd' is probably clear?
+     comment:: that this is done with 'cd' is probably clear?

    Now type ``pwd``, which prints the absolute path to your present working directory. **There must not be any spaces or special characters in the path** (for instance ä, ü, é, Chinese or Kyrillic characters).